JudeNiroshan/jboss-operator-usage-example/with-s2i-cli/README.md

-## S2i deployment example to eap-operator
+## Red Hat Middleware EAP-Operator usage with S2i-CLI

 We are focusing a simple hello world REST API example project.
-We will be deploying this application into Openshift using EAP-operator.
+We will be deploying this application into Openshift using Red Hat Middleware EAP-Operator.

 ![](./docs/overview.png)

 ### 1. Install EAP-operator in your cluster

-Login to Openshift console and under administrator tab, operators can be installed.
+Login to Openshift console and under administrator tab, operators can be installed under `Operators -> Install`

 ### 2. Install s2i-cli in your machine

 [Download the latest s2i-cli](https://github.com/openshift/source-to-image)